-IV.
+III.
 PHILOSOPHICAL FRAMEWORK

-MSHN utilizes the The program design is based on the Continuous Quality Improvement (CQI) model of Shewhart, Deming and Juran.
+MSHN utilizes the Continuous Quality Improvement (CQI) model of Shewhart, Deming and Juran.
 The key principles of the CQI model, as recently updated by Richard C. Hermann ("Developing a Quality Management System for Behavioral Health Care: The Cambridge Health Alliance Experience", November 2002), are:

-- Health care is a series of processes in a system leading to outcomes. - Quality problems can be seen as the result of defects in processes. - Quality improvement efforts should draw on the knowledge and efforts of individuals involved in these processes, working in teams. - Quality improvement work is grounded in measurement, statistical analysis, and scientific methodmethods. - The focus of improvement efforts should be on the needs of the customer; and - Improvement should concentrate on the highest priority problems.
+- Health care is a series of processes in a system leading to outcomes. - Quality problems can be seen as the result of defects in processes. - Quality improvement efforts should draw on the knowledge and efforts of individuals involved in these processes, working in teams. - Quality improvement work is grounded in measurement, statistical analysis, and scientific methods. - The focus of improvement efforts should be on the needs of the customer; and - Improvement should concentrate on the highest priority problems.

-Performance improvement is more narrowly defined as, "the continuous study and adaptation of health care organization's functions and processes to increase the probability of achieving desired outcomes, and to better meet the needs of clients and other users of services" (The Joint Commission, 2004-2005).
 MSHN employs the Plan-Do- Study-Act (PDSA) cycle, attributed to Walter Shewhart and promulgated by Dr. W. Edwards Deming, to guide its performance improvement tasks (Scholtes P. R., 1991).